douggal/advent-of-code-2020/README.md

 * Abandoned Day 7 Part 2 - could not work out the T-SQL solution to calculate correct answer.
 If I have time I'll return an redo part 2 in Python or C#.

-* Day 5:  Binary Boarding was the puzzle I liked the best, so far.
+* Best: Day 5 Binary Boarding was the puzzle I liked the best so far.

+* I found the Day 10 Adapter Array puzzle the most difficult so far.